twirl/The-API-Book/src/en/drafts/The Mythology of REST.md

 #### REST: The Good Part

 We don't actually know why of all overviews of abstract network-based architectures the Fielding's one became the most widely known.
 But it's clearly obvious that Fielding's theory being reflected in minds of millions of developers (including Fielding's own) morphed into a whole engineering subculture.
-Out of reducing the REST abstractions to the HTTP protocol and the URL standard, the chimaera of ‘RESTful API’ was born — the one which [nobody knowns the exact sense of](https://restfulapi.net/).
+Out of reducing the REST abstractions to the HTTP protocol and the URL standard, the chimaera of ‘RESTful API’ was born — the one which [nobody knows the exact sense of](https://restfulapi.net/).

 Are we saying that REST concept is meaningless?
 Not at all.
 We were just trying to demonstrate that it allows for too loose interpretation, which is simultaneously its main power and its main flaw.